Mambouna/pgturbo/doc/builtins.rst

         ``schedule_interval()``.

-Note that the Pygame Zero clock only holds weak references to each callback you give it.
+Note that the Pygame Turbo clock only holds weak references to each callback you give it.
 It will not fire scheduled events if the objects and methods are not referenced elsewhere.
 This can help prevent the clock keeping objects alive and continuing to fire unexpectedly after they are otherwise dead.